apivideo/api.video-player-sdk/README.md

 ## Instanciation

 The PlayerSdk constructor takes 2 parameters:
-- `targetSelector: string` a CSS selector targeting the DOM element in which you want to create the player (eg. "#target")
+- `targetSelector: string | Element` a CSS selector targeting the DOM element in which you want to create the player (eg. "#target"), or the DOM element itself
 - `options: SdkOptions` an object containing the player options.
 The available options are the following: